SahilRane/GitLab/answers.md

 git checkout top_ten
 git merge test
 ```
+We first check out the top_ten branch and then perform the merge of test on this branch.
+This resulted in a 3-way merge causing the creation of a new commit called a merge commit.
+The top_ten branch changed with the quiz.md file being renamed to answers.md in the top_ten branch.
+The process_movie_data.py file is unchanged.
+The top_10 branch changed and the test branch remained unchanged.

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?